borodust/borodust.github.io/projects/trivial-gamekit/getting-started.md

 To grab cursor movement one can use `#'bind-cursor` function.
 Its only argument represents a function of two arguments - x and y of mouse cursor position.
-The latter is called every time mouse cursor changes it's location.
+The latter is called every time mouse cursor changes its location.

 ## Assets